karneh/mediationmonitor.github.io/index.md

 Heartbeats are easily measured by one’s own fingers.
 We can sense the “pulse” of increased blood flow in our veins.
 The accelerometer seeks to do something extremely similar.
 If the accelerometer was positioned normal to the heartbeat (so that the movement due to heartbeat was in 1 axis) we would expect the phone to accelerate up and down due to the change of blood flow.

 One cycle, or one heartbeat, should correspond to one period of our acceleration normal to the heartbeat.
 From our research we know that the heart rate of individuals in meditation to be between 50-100 bpm[SOURCE NUM].
-This means that we can expect to see this 50-100bpm (.8-1.6hz) signal present in our acceleration data.
+This means that we can expect to see this 50-100bpm (.8-1.6 Hz) signal present in our acceleration data.

 The above analysis is based on the fact that the phone is positioned normal to the observed motion.
 Our sensor choice does not gurantee this.
 For this reason, we expect to see accelerations matching these frequencies in all axes.